How to uninstall antivirus from Mac

 Yes, seriously, that's it; that's all you need to do.
 Not only is the app notarized by Apple, but it's also a powerhouse when it comes to Mac optimization.

 There's just so much you can do using it, from removing tons of system junk to identifying large and old files and basic Mac maintenance.
-This is always my go-to.
-If you're yet to try it, get the free version here.
+This is always my go-to — get your free trial here.

-If you deleted antivirus manually but are now concerned about leftover files, the Uninstaller module comes with an easy-to-use Leftovers tool.
+If you deleted antivirus manually but are now concerned about leftover files, CleanMyMac's Uninstaller comes with an easy-to-use Leftovers tool.
 Here's how to use it:

-• Find files related to the antivirus software you removed, select them, and hit Uninstall.
+• Find files related to the antivirus software you removed, select them, and hit Remove.

 If you decide to use another third-party tool, make sure you do your research first and check reviews and macOS compatibility.